dartmouth-dltg/local_contexts_projects/README.md

 ## Configuration

 This plugin accepts two configuration options.
+These options

-These options control the visibility of Local Contexts associated projects as facets in the staff application, control the visibility of Local Contexts associated projects as facets in the PUI, and sets the Local Contexts base URL.
+1. control the visibility of Local Contexts associated projects as facets in the staff application
+1. control the visibility of Local Contexts associated projects as facets in the PUI
+1. control the visibility of the Open to Collaborate Notice on the home page
+1. sets the Local Contexts base URL

 If the base URL is not set in the config, the url is assumed to be `https://localcontextshub.org/`

 Set either `staff_faceting` or `public_faceting` to `true` to enable Local Contexts associated projects facets in that area.

+Set `open_to_collaborate` to `true` to display an Open to Collaborate Notice on the homepage.
+Please <a href="https://localcontexts.org/notices/cultural-institution-notices/">read more about using the Open to Collaborate Notice</a> at Local Contexts:

 ```
     AppConfig[:local_contexts_base_url] = "https://localcontextshub.org/"

-    AppConfig[:local_context] = {
+    AppConfig[:local_contexts_project] = {
       'staff_faceting' => true,
+      'public_faceting' => true,
-      'public_faceting' => true
+      'open_to_collaborate' => true
     }
 ```